The Practice of Mindfulness

 During my periods of mindfulness, different emotions popped up to the surface.
 My belief is that emotions pop to the surface so they could be released.

-In 9 out of 10 times, the emotions were tied to a picture, a scene that was visible to the minds eye.
-Interestingly, the majority of scenes from a movie or television program I had watched.
+In 9 out of 10 times, the emotions were tied to a picture.
+A scene that was visible to the minds eye.
+Interestingly, the majority of the scenes where from a movie or television program I had watched.

 I watch maybe a couple of hours of TV in the evening after dinner.

 What I found to be truly fascinating was that my mind was obsessed with characters from the TV programs.
 The emotions that the characters or their circumstances evoked in me.

 I know that you always teach what you need and I am always saying how important it is for your wellbeing to be in good company.
 Now I know how very true that statement is.